-4.4.3 The proposed changes to working hours can include the ability to work twelve (12) hour shifts including meal breaks, provided that this is reached through mutual agreement as per clause 4.3 - Spread of Hours of this Agreement.
+4.4.3.
+The proposed changes to working hours can include the ability to work twelve (12) hour shifts including meal breaks, provided that this is reached through mutual agreement as per clause 4.3 - Spread of Hours of this Agreement.

-Clause 4.5 - Flexible Working Hours - Construction and Maintenance
+4.5.
+Flexible Working Hours - Construction and Maintenance

-- 4.5.1 By mutual agreement between the employer and the majority of employees in the work section or sections concerned, ordinary hours not exceeding twelve in a day, may be worked subject to: - The days worked will be Monday to Friday (excluding public holidays) - The proposed shift will commence at 5.00am, 6.00am or 7.00am

-- Work health and safety provisions of the ACTU code of conduct for twelve hour shifts will be observed - Paid meal breaks will be provided and observed, one (1) of 30 minutes and one (1) of 20 minutes spaced four (4) hourly - Proper supervision will be provided - Any employee unable to work the proposed shift will be transferred to another work group and suffer no disadvantage as a result - The completion of three (3) successive twelve (12) hour shifts shall be considered as equivalent to thirty-eight (38) hours of normal time worked (i.e. half the normal work fortnight).
-Any hours of work on a subsequent day or days will be paid at overtime rates - The nine (9) day fortnight and RDO arrangements will not be affected - Hours worked outside the normal hours will be treated in accordance with other sub-clauses of this clause - Programing of flexible working hours takes into consideration the normal working fortnight to ensure that no more than forty-two (42) hours, and no less than thirty-four (34) hours are worked in any week to achieve a seventysix (76) hour fortnight
+- 4.5.1.
+By mutual agreement between the employer and the majority of employees in the work section or sections concerned, ordinary hours not exceeding twelve (12) in a day, may be worked subject to: - The days worked will be Monday to Friday (excluding public holidays). - The proposed shift will commence at 5.00am, 6.00am or 7.00am. - Paid meal breaks will be provided and observed, one (1) of 30 minutes and one (1) of 20 minutes spaced four (4) hourly. - Proper supervision will be provided. - Any employee unable to work the proposed shift will be transferred to another work group and suffer no disadvantage as a result - The completion of three (3) successive twelve (12) hour shifts shall be considered as equivalent to 38 hours of normal time worked (i.e., half the normal work fortnight).
+Any hours of work on a subsequent day or days will be paid at overtime rates. - The nine (9) day fortnight and RDO arrangements will not be affected. - Hours worked outside the normal hours will be treated in accordance with other sub-clauses of this clause. - Programming of flexible working hours takes into consideration the normal working fortnight to ensure that no more than 42 hours, and no less than 34 hours are worked in any week to achieve a 76 hour fortnight.

-Clause 4.6 - Meal Breaks
+4.6.
+Meal Breaks

-4.6.1 There will be a cessation of work and of working time for the purpose of a meal on each day of not less than thirty (30) minutes to be taken no sooner than four (4) hours and no later than six (6) hours after the commencement of work.
+- 4.6.1.
+Employees may take a 15 minute paid morning tea break at a time convenient to operational needs. - 4.6.2.
+There will be a cessation of work and of working time for the purpose of a meal on each day of not less than 30 minutes to be taken no sooner than four (4) hours and no later than six (6) hours after the commencement of work.

-Clause 4.7 - Overtime
+4.7.
+Travel Arrangements